DavidHe1127/Mr.He_HandBook/DevOps/AWS/EKS/monitoring.md

 If you look for a more comprehensive solution that covers monitoring, AlertManagers, Grafana etc. Check out [kube-prometheus-stack](https://artifacthub.io/packages/helm/prometheus-community/kube-prometheus-stack) helm chart.

 See [architecture diagram](https://github.com/prometheus-operator/prometheus-operator/blob/release/Documentation/custom-metrics-elements.png).
 Essentially, Prom operator will monitor Prom custom resource and read `ServiceMonitor` objects you've created to monitor your app.
 Configs in `ServiceMonitor` are then compiled into the Prometheus config file which is served to Prom created by Prom Operator.

+### Monitoring Mixins

+[It](https://monitoring.mixins.dev/) provides a rich set of alerting/recording rules out of the box.
+If using `kube-prometheus-stack` helm chart to deploy monitoring solution, included rules are baked in the deployment through turning [flags](https://github.com/prometheus-community/helm-charts/blob/kube-prometheus-stack-35.2.0/charts/kube-prometheus-stack/values.yaml#L33) on/off.